Lindsay89/beautiful-react-ui/src/components/Layout/Card/README.md

 ### Renders

-The Card component comes with a set of renders to override the standard behaviour:
+The Card component comes with a set of renderers to override the standard behaviour:

 #### Action button renderer